Propionic Acidemia Research Network :: PARnet

 Toru Miyazaki, Toshihiro Ohura, Makio Kobayashi, Yosuke Shigematsu, Seiji Yamaguchi, Yoichi Suzuki, Ikue Hata, Yoko Aoki, Xue Yang, Christina Minjares, Ikuko Haruta, Hirofumi Uto, Yuriko Ito, and Urs Mueller.
 Fatal Propionic Acidemia in Mice Lacking Propionyl-CoA Carboxylase and Its Rescue by Postnatal, Liver-specific Supplementation via a Transgene (2001) J. Biol.
 Chem., Vol. 276, Issue 38, 35995-35999.

-Ongoing studies in Dr. Miyazaki's lab are underway to find a method of using liver stem cells for PCCA delivery.
+Stem Cells Used to Deliver PCCA to Liver Ongoing studies in Dr. Miyazaki's lab are underway to find a method of using liver stem cells for PCCA delivery.